Experiences

 Spellbinding stories of Lady Otsuya, one of Japan's few lady castle lords and the aunt of warlord Oda Nobunaga, rare opportunities to observe the constructive wonders in the three different ways stones were stacked to build the impenetrable walls of one of Japan's three greatest mountaintop castles, time for strolling around an ancient castle town with distinctive features and Kakeuchi in the refined setting of a reputable sake brewery await!
 Take a trip through this multifaceted gateway into Japan's exquisite past.

-Season
+- Season

-2025/4/1~2026/3/31
+- 2025/4/1~2026/3/31

-Place
+- Place

-Iwamura Brewery (example)
+Iwamura Jozo Brewery (example)

-342 Iwamuracho, Ena City, Gifu Prefecture, 509-7403
+342 Iwamuracho, Ena City, Gifu Prefecture.
+509-7403

 Cherished through Centuries: Gifu Cormorant Fishing Aboard A Chartered Luxury Boat on the Nagara River - exquisite dinner included